Comment choisir le bon éclairage pour chaque pièce de votre maison

 • Too much cold light in relaxation rooms: this creates an unwelcoming atmosphere.

-• Direct and blinding lighting: it tires, dazzles and creates an unpleasant atmosphere.
+• Direct and blinding lighting: it tires, dazzles and makes the atmosphere unpleasant.

-• Only one light source per room: it creates shadows and a flat appearance.
+• A single light source per room: it creates shadows and a flat rendering.

-• Neglecting the power or temperature of the bulbs: each room has its specific needs.
+• Neglecting the power or temperature of light bulbs: each room has its specific needs.

-Taking the time to choose each light point significantly improves the comfort of your interior.
+Taking the time to choose each light source significantly improves the comfort of your interior.

 Conclusion

-Knowing how to choose the right lighting for each room transforms your home into a pleasant and functional space.
-Choose a custom light for every room and enjoy a harmonious setting every day!
-Explore our selection of lighting fixtures to create a perfectly lit interior tailored to your needs.
+Choosing the right lighting for each room transforms your home into a pleasant and functional space.
+Opt for a customized lighting solution for every room and enjoy a harmonious environment every day!
+Explore our selection of light fixtures to create a perfectly lit interior tailored to your needs.